Me, Myself & Irene: Home media

-The film was released on VHS on January 9, 2001, and on DVD on January 23, 2001.
+Me, Myself & Irene was released on VHS on January 9, 2001, and on DVD on January 23, 2001, by 20th Century Fox Home Entertainment.
 It was later released on Blu-ray on February 5, 2008.

 Reception

 Box office

-The film opened at No.1 on the weekend of June 23, 2000 ahead of Chicken Run, making US$24.2 million in its opening weekend.
+Me, Myself & Irene opened at number one on the weekend of June 23, 2000, making US$24.2 million in its opening weekend.
 The film earned $90,570,999 in the United States, and a further $58,700,000 internationally, for a worldwide total of $149,270,999.

 Critical response

-Review website Rotten Tomatoes gave the film a score of 48%, based on 101 reviews, and an average rating of 5.4/10, with the consensus that "While Jim Carrey's comedic skills earn some laughs, Me, Myself and Irene sports a tired, unsatisfying plot."
+Review website Rotten Tomatoes gave Me, Myself & Irene a score of 47%, based on 102 reviews, and an average rating of 5.4/10, with the consensus that "While Jim Carrey's comedic skills earn some laughs, Me, Myself & Irene sports a tired, unsatisfying plot."
 Online review aggregator Metacritic states the film has a score of 49 out of a possible 100, based on 35 reviews, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Carrey included the movie in his top five favourite movies of his own, coming in second behind The Cable Guy.

 Controversy

 On June 9, 2000, the National Alliance on Mental Illness (NAMI) sent a letter to 20th Century Fox, arguing that the film contains an inaccurate portrayal of Dissociative Identity Disorder.
 In the letter, NAMI executive president Lauire Flynn argued that "Me, Myself & Irene perpetuates a myth that schizophrenia—a severe, biologically-based brain disorder—is a split personality", and criticized how Fox was "seeking to dismiss such concerns with claims that the film is 'only a comedy'", stating that "for millions of Americans, schizophrenia and other mental illnesses are no laughing matter".
-NAMI asked Fox to release Public Service Announcements explaining real-life schizophrenia and DID, as well as Jim Carrey to explain the differences between schizophrenia and DID during interviews promoting the film.
+NAMI asked Fox to release Public Service Announcements explaining real-life schizophrenia and DID, and Jim Carrey to explain the differences between schizophrenia and DID during interviews promoting the film.